 The FA’s winder glides on silk, and when you fire the shutter the mirror slap is surprisingly gentle.
 My finger always hunted to find the shutter button when the camera was at my eye, though.
 That surprised me, as I’m used to everything falling right to hand on Nikon SLRs.

+I loaded some Agfa Vista 200 and took the FA to an event at church.
 An LCD in the viewfinder reads out your shutter speed.
-When it reads C250, you know you just loaded film and haven’t would to the first official frame yet.
+When it reads C250, you know you just loaded film and haven’t wound to the first official frame yet.
 Every shot until then gets a 1/250-sec. shutter, like it or not.
 I have other Nikons from the same era that do some version of this and it frustrates me every time.
 I hate wasting those first few frames!